-Larger workshops benefit from bag and canister dust collectors because they can be set up in a central location in order to collect the dust from multiple tools at the same time.
+Larger workshops benefit from bag and canister dust collectors because they can be set up in a central location to collect the dust from multiple tools simultaneously.
 These systems, however, aren’t the best choice for smaller workshops because they take up too much floor space.
 A wall-mounted bag dust collector may be the best option for a busy yet small workshop because it doesn’t take up any floor space, yet it can still connect to more than one tool.

-The amount of dust that is regularly collected, as well as the frequency with which the dust collector is emptied, are two factors that affect your decision when it comes to dust collectors because while these tools are made for collecting dust, they still have a finite amount of debris that the bag or canister can hold.
-This is referred to as the dust collection capacity.
+The amount of dust that is regularly collected, as well as the frequency with which the dust collector is emptied, are two factors that can affect the decision when it comes to dust collectors.
+While these tools are made for collecting dust, they still have a finite amount of debris that the bag or canister can hold.
+This is referred to as the dust-collection capacity.

-For large workshops that regularly produce a high amount of dust and debris, it is best to opt for a dust collector with a dust collection capacity of at least 5 cubic feet.
-Smaller workshops or small hand tools can use smaller bags or canisters, though they will need to be emptied more frequently.
+For large workshops that regularly produce a high amount of dust and debris, it is best to opt for a dust collector with a dust-collection capacity of at least 5 cubic feet.
+Smaller workshops or small hand tools can use smaller bags or canisters, though they need to be emptied more frequently.

 Motor Power and Suction

-The power output and air suction potential are determined by the horsepower of the motor, as well as the volume of air that the dust collector can move, which is measured in cubic feet per minute or CFM.
-Motor power is measured in horsepower (HP) and dust collector motors will typically fall between 0.5 and 1.5 HP, though there are some products with motors that exceed 3 HP.
+The power output and air-suction potential are determined by the motor’s horsepower and the volume of air that the dust collector can move, measured in cubic feet per minute.
+Motor power is measured in hp, and dust-collector motors typically fall between 0.5 and 1.5 hp, though some products have motors that exceed 3 hp.

-The air volume or suction ability of the dust collector can be about 100 to 150 CFM for shop vacs and dust extractors, but typically a dust collector will have about 400 to 500 CFM.
-However, busy workshops may require a dust collector with an air suction power rating of 1,000 CFM or higher to adequately provide suction power to multiple tools at once.
+The dust collector’s air volume or suction ability can be about 100 to 150 CFM for shop vacs and dust extractors, but typically a dust collector will have about 400 to 500 CFM.
+However, busy workshops may require a dust collector with an air-suction power rating of 1,000 CFM or higher to adequately provide suction power to multiple tools at once.

 Fixed vs. Portable